Emotional Detachment and Ambivalence

 An idea that can help people confront and resolve the ambivalence we’ve been talking about here is that their fears are largely unfounded to begin with.
 While it’s of course true that intimate relationships place greater demands on time, space, Self, etc. these demands don’t have to be twenty four hours a day, seven days a week affairs.
 It’s still possible to carve out plenty of alone time or to decline an invitation for a get together, for example.

 We have to remember that solitude is a healthy and necessary part of the human experience and should never be surrendered altogether.
-It’s just that the emotionally healthy person is able to enjoy spending time around people and enjoy spending time alone and does a lot of both, is able to connect fully with others when appropriate and to detach from others when appropriate and does a lot fo both.
+It’s just that the emotionally healthy person is able to enjoy spending time around people and enjoy spending time alone and does a lot of both, is able to connect fully with others when appropriate and to detach from others when appropriate.
 Resolving the fundamental ambivalence of emotional detachment starts with remembering the above, remembering that the courageous step to increase emotional intimacy with someone else, to display the soft emotional underbelly, does not have to signify the total loss of independence, individuality, or freedom.
 The unconscious fear might go something like “If I give them an inch they’ll take a mile.”
 But that’s a prediction without much good evidence behind it except for the primary trauma that occasioned emotional detachment as a life solution to begin with.